fazzulo1/food_tracker/README.md

 Frontend: HTML, CSS, JavaScript, React, ReactStrap.
 Backend: Ruby

-# Sedd and Data Schema
+# Seed and Data Schema

 As an alternative to using an API as the application data source, the web application database was seeded to store some initial data.